Nexmo/nexmo-developer/_documentation/redact/overview.md

 ## Concepts

-There are two ways that you can redact personal information from the Nexmo platform, the Redact API and the general product APIs.
+There are two ways that you can redact personal information from the Nexmo platform via tools provided by us, the Redact API and the general product APIs.
 Each of these options has a different use case and interaction model.

 ### Redact API